-Our Working Bees are usually held fortnightly from 1pm – 4pm in Room 2.02 (level 2) at the Marie Reay Teaching Centre at the ANU.
+Our Working Bees will be held fortnightly from 1pm – 4pm in Room 3.02 (level 3) at the Marie Reay Teaching Centre at the ANU.
 Any changes to venues or times will be noted on the calendar above.

-For all other events please email your interest in attending or check out our Facebook Event.
+For any special events please email your interest in attending or check out our Facebook Events.
 Hope to see you there!

 Join up!
 Join up!